 The "Short-term incentive compensation" shown in the Summary Compensation Table reflects the STIP earned by the CEO in each year, which is paid in the following year.
-The CEO's STIP potential, for each respective plan year, was a target of 50 percent to 60 percent of salary to be awarded for meeting the pre-established goals described above, with the opportunity to earn from 0 percent up to twice the target for exceeding those goals depending on Northwest FCS' and the CEO's performance.
+The CEO's STIP potential, for each respective plan year, was a target of 55 percent to 65 percent of salary to be awarded for meeting the pre-established goals described above, with the opportunity to earn from 0 percent up to twice the target for exceeding those goals depending on Northwest FCS' and the CEO's performance.

-The "Long-term incentive compensation" shown in the Summary Compensation Table for 2019 represents the 2017-2019 LTIP award, 2020 represents the 2018-2020 LTIP award, and 2021 represents the 2019-2021 LTIP.
+The "Long-term incentive compensation" shown in the Summary Compensation Table for 2020 represents the 2018-2020 LTIP award, 2021 represents the 2019-2021 LTIP award, and 2022 represents the 2020-2022 LTIP award and prorated amounts for the 2021-2023 and 2022-2024 LTIP plans.
 The CEO's LTIP award potential, for each respective plan, was a target of 70 percent of salary to be awarded for meeting the pre-established goals described above, with the opportunity to earn from 0 percent up to twice the target for exceeding the goals depending on the respective plan and Northwest FCS' performance.

 Northwest FCS makes an annual contribution to the CEO's Nonqualified Deferred Compensation Plan in an amount equal to the lesser of \$200,000 or 15 percent of the total of his base salary and STIP.
-It is reported under "Deferred and perguisites" in the Summary

-Compensation Table.
-The amounts earned related to this award were \$200,000 for the years ended December 31, 2021, 2020 and 2019.
+It is reported under "Deferred and perquisites" in the Summary Compensation Table.
+The amounts earned related to this award were \$200,000 for the years ended December 31, 2022, 2021 and 2020.